 Weak pollen from the start

-To prevent dragon fruits from dropping off, try:
+To prevent dragon fruits from dropping off, you can try:

 - Water lightly but more frequently as fruits are forming